-ABOUT BLUE AND GOLD MACAW
+ABOUT BLUE-AND-GOLD MACAW

+The largest member of the parrot family, these birds have very long and lovely tails, while their wingspan can reach 43 inches.
 They will climb more often than not, only flying to cover long distances.
 When in flight, these birds can reach a speed of 35 miles per hour.

 Macaws are monogamous and remain a bonded pair for life.
 These bonded pairs fly close together with their wings almost touching.